Chenghuexin/Obsidian_backup/Paper/4-Index notes/大咪論文-Tab-Cox An Interpretable Deep Survival Analysis Model for Patients With Nasopharyngeal Carcinoma Based on TabNet.md

 Main Function:
 + extract the features of each decision step
-+ split this features into
++ split this features into shared decision part and the independent decision part